s4ke/Master-Thesis/src/md/043-cloudhaskell.md

   result comp
 ~~~~

+## Implementing the PArrows API

+\label{sec:CloudHaskellArrowParallel}

+Finally, now that we have explained how the parallel evaluation could
+be done in Cloud Haskell, we explain in this Section how to implement the PArrows
+API with the Cloud Haskell code provided in this experiment.
+We start this by
+explaining how to implement `ArrowParallel`.
+Then, we discuss the limits of
+the current code: Why we can not yet give a proper instance for `ArrowLoopParallel` or a proper
+`Future` implementation.
+We finally
+lay out a possible solution to this that could be implemented in the future.

 ### `ArrowParallel` instance

-Finally, now that we have the parallel evaluation done, even though it
-is inside the `IO` monad, we can implement the `ArrowParallel` instance
+We will now explain how to implement an experimental `ArrowParallel` type class
+with Cloud Haskell.
+Obviously, as already mentioned earlier, here
-for the Cloud Haskell backend.
-Here, the additional conf paramater is obviously
-the `State/Conf` type we have discussed in detail in this Section.
+the additional conf paramater is the `State/Conf` type we have discussed in detail earlier.

-In the `ArrowParallel arr a b Conf` instance, the implementation of `parEvalN`
+We implement `parEvalN` of our `ArrowParallel arr a b Conf` instance
-behaves as follows: The resulting arrow starts off by forcing its input
+as follows: We start off by forcing the input
-`[a]` into normal form.
+`[a]` into normal form with `arr force`.
 During testing this found necessary because
 a not fully evaluated value `a` can still have attached things like a file
 handle which may be not serializable.
-Then it goes on to feed this list `[a]`
+Then the parallel Arrow goes on to
+feed the now fully forced input list `[a]`
-into the evaluation arrow obtained by applying `evalN :: [arr a b] -> arr [a] [b]`
+into the evaluation Arrow obtained by applying `evalN :: [arr a b] -> arr [a] [b]`
 to the list of arrows to be parallelized `[arr a b]` with `evalN fs`.
 This results
 in a not yet evaluated list of results `[b]` which is then forked away with
 `arr (evalParallel conf) :: arr [a] (Computation [b])`.
 The resulting computation